phac-nml/irida/doc/administrator/galaxy/pipelines/assembly-annotation/index.md

 ## Step 1: Install Dependencies

 Some of these tools require additional dependencies to be installed.
 For a cluster environment please make sure these are available on all cluster nodes by installing to a shared directory.
-This can be done with conda (assuming Galaxy is configured to load up the environment `galaxy` for each tool execution, that is in `env.sh`).
+This can be done with conda (assuming Galaxy is configured to load up the environment `galaxy` for each tool execution using the `env.sh` file).

 ```bash
 source activate galaxy